rxdu/notes/docs/robotics/simulation/gazebo_sim.md

 ## Gazebo Interface

-Gazebo contains a set of components that handles robot/environment model handling and dynamic simulation with a physics engine.
+Gazebo contains a set of components that handles robot/environment model management and dynamic simulation with a physics engine.
 It's built with a plugin system, which integrates all the components into a complete system that can be easily extended.
 The architecture diagram can be found in the [official documentation](https://gazebosim.org/docs/latest/architecture/).

 There are multiple ways you can interact with simulation entities (e.g. robot, sensors).